supersimplesuper/docs/website/docs/software_partners/explanations/modules/identity.md

 # Identity

-This module allows capturing information about the identity of the employee.
+Collect verified identity information upfront so employees only enter their details once.
+The form is inclusive by design, supporting custom gender and honourific inputs alongside standard options.

 ![Identity](./images/1_identity.png)

 ## Features

-* Standard gender and honourific dropdowns but with the option to input any gender or honourific required.
+* Inclusive gender and honourific fields with the option to input any value.
 * Form data automatically encrypted and saved as each field is completed.
-* Details automatically populated from information passed by the software partner.
+* Fields pre-populated from data provided by the software partner, reducing manual entry for the employee.